Dental Implants for Replacing Missing Teeth

 Multiple teeth replacements are for those who are missing more than one tooth in a specific section, but not necessarily all of their teeth.
 The replacement teeth are joined together to create an implant supported bridge.
 The number of implants needed will be determined by the dentist.
 It could be as few as one to as many as one per tooth.

-What is the implant process?Before you receive your implants, a consultation will first be given.
+What is the Implant Process?Before you receive your implants, a consultation will first be given.
 You will receive a complete examination, where x-rays and a CT scan shall be given.
-This allows Dr. Jan Kooning to look at your teeth as well as the condition of your jawbone.
+This allows Dr. Kooning to look at your teeth as well as the condition of your jawbone.
 An impression will be taken in order for a temporary prosthetic to be created.

 On the day of your surgery, any remaining damaged or compromised teeth are removed.
 Holes are drilled into the jaw and the titanium rods placed.
 Another impression is taken in order to create your permanent replacement.
 The temporary prosthetic is placed, allowing you to leave the same day with a set of working teeth.

 During your recovery period, start with consuming only liquids.
 Eventually you will be able to chew, but it is recommended that you chew only soft foods.
 You will visit our office regularly to make sure your implants are healing properly.
 Once you are fully healed, which could take six to twelve weeks, you will return to our office to have your permanent prosthetic placed.
-After that, you can resume eating all of the foods you once enjoyed and care is the same as if you had your original teeth.
+After you are fully healed and your permanent prosthetic is placed, you can resume eating all of the foods you once enjoyed and care is the same as if you had your original teeth.
 No one will be able to tell that your teeth are not real.